-It’s a three-year Bachelor’s programme.
-The first year includes all Bachelor’s programme branches and offers theoretical and technical disciplines.
+It’s a three-year Bachelor’s study programme.
+The first year is partly common with all Bachelor’s programme branches and offers theoretical and technical disciplines.
 The two consecutive years offer special, more practical disciplines necessary for the job of a professional pilot.

 Acquired technical knowledge and skills

 The study aims to teach the students the theory necessary for obtaining an Airline Transport Pilot Licence.
 The structure of the subjects corresponds with the syllabus issued by the Part-FCL regulation valid in the whole EU.
 Apart from the theoretical preparation, the students undertake a practical pilot training which they have to pay for or can be covered by a potential future employer or sponsor.
 The practical training takes place in the partner Flight school on the BUT airplanes or at any other Aviation school which has a certificate for this activity from the Civil Aviation Authority.
 The theoretical part of the study is finished by defending the Bachelor’s thesis and doing the state examination.
 The student receives the Bc. degree and also obtains a certificate of having completed an ATPL theoretical course which proves that the student has reached the right standards before taking the examinations at the Civil Aviation Authority CR.
 It is presumed that the graduate attains the Commercial Pilot License (CPL) with the Instrument Flight Rules qualification (IFR).

 A student must complete a secondary education or vocational secondary education and pass an entrance examination, unless waived by the dean.